TingRongYou/Y2S3ImageProcessing/README.md

 ## 🏆 Project Results & Objectives Achieved
 Based on our experimental analysis and system telemetry, the project successfully achieved its core objectives:
-1. **Hyper-Efficient Real-Time Tracking:** The dual-track pipeline achieved a mean latency of **2.51 ms** per frame, operating 13 times faster than the 33.3 ms requirement for 30 FPS, ensuring zero lag on standard hardware.
+1. **Real-Time Tracking:** Achieved a mean latency of **2.51 ms** per frame, operating **13 times faster** than the 33.3 ms requirement for **30 FPS**, ensuring zero lag on standard hardware.
-2. **Accurate Visual Feedback:** Achieved a perfect negative correlation ($r = -1.0$) between motion intensity and Hue values, validating that the JET pseudocolour mapping is strictly monotonic and mathematically accurate.
+2. **Accurate visual Feedback (Pseudocolour):** Achieved a perfect negative correlation ($r = -1.0$) between motion intensity and Hue values, validating that the JET pseudocolour mapping is mathematically accurate.
-3. **Gamified Physical Exertion:** Telemetry from 773 registered interactions proved the system successfully filtered ambient room noise (threshold 25) while demanding a high average physical exertion (intensity 114.97) from the player, proving its viability as a fitness application.
+3. **Gamified Physical Exertion (Motion Intensity):** 773 registered interactions proved the system successfully filtered ambient room noise (threshold 25) while demanding a high average physical exertion (intensity 114.97) from the player, proving its viability as a fitness application.

 ---